jburse/jekejeke-samples/jekrun/benchdist/README.md

 - [galery](http://github.com/jburse/jekejeke-samples/blob/master/jekrun/benchdist/galery):
   Results Gallery

-Our machines so far include a Lenovo Ideapad 700, a Lenovo Carbon X1 and a Sony Experia Tablet.
+Our machines so far include a Lenovo Ideapad 700 (4 Cores/8 Hyperthreads), a Lenovo Carbon X1 (2 Cores/4 Hyperthreads)
+and a Sony Experia Tablet (4 Cores).

 On the non-Android devices we tested Jekejeke Prolog and SWI-Prolog.
-On the Android device we tested Jekejeke Prolog.
+On the Android device we tested only Jekejeke Prolog.

 # Issues and Contributing